abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/azure-arm64-vm/benchmarking.md

 ## Test the Java application for Performance
 Now that you’ve built and run the Tomcat-like response, you can use it to test the JVM performance using JMH.
 You can also use it to test the performance difference between Cobalt 100 instances and other similar D series x86_64 based instances.

+Before testing, note that you have two options to deploy your Java application on Azure Linux:

+#### 1. Using Azure Linux Container (Arm64)

+Run your Java application inside a container built on the official Azure Linux Arm64 base image.

+#### 2. Using Azure Linux ARM64 VM

+Deploy your application directly on an Azure Linux ARM64 VM, which you can create from an AArch64 ISO image (as demonstrated earlier).

 ## Run the performance tests using JMH

 JMH (Java Microbenchmark Harness) is a Java benchmarking framework developed by the JVM team at Oracle to measure the performance of small code snippets with high precision.
 It accounts for JVM optimizations like JIT and warm-up to ensure accurate and reproducible results.
 It measures the throughput, average latency, or execution time.
 Below steps help benchmark the Tomcat-like operation: